UST-QuAntiL/qiskit-service/docs/dev/run-as-dev.md

 ```

 ### Test setup
-To run the tests store your bearer token as environment variable:
+To run the tests store your Qiskit token as environment variable:
 ```
 QISKIT_TOKEN=***your-qiskit-token***
 ```